wp-plugins/sp-client-document-manager/readme.txt

 * Assign a file or files to a category

-**Premium Addon Features**
+**Premium  Add-on Features**

-* Stand alone Dashboard for your customers - Great for Branding
+* Standalone Dashboard for your customers - Great for Branding
 * Integrate wordpress roles and buddypress groups.
 When you share a project with a group everyone from that group has access to those files.
 * Batch operations - batch delete and move files to different folders.
 Download files as a zip archive keeping directory structure intact.
 * Dropbox integration to allow your users to import files directly from their dropbox